Celebrating 15 years As Idaho's #1 Surrogacy Agency.

 In the event their surrogate must travel for IVF, the IP’s are responsible for all travel related expenses.

-IP’s are responsible for bed-rest and postpartum childcare or lost wages of $250/wk or actual cost.
+IP’s are responsible for bed-rest and a $5000 postpartum recovery fee..

-THE AGENCY FEE is paid in two equal parts.
+THE AGENCY FEE is paid prior to an official match.
 There will be no refunds of any kind pertaining to the agency fee, rematch only.

 IVF CLINIC/MONITORING FEES are not included in this sample.
 All fertility clinic fees (bloodwork, egg donor, egg retrieval, sperm testing, creation of the embryos, embryo transfer, all monitoring, ultrasounds, additional procedures, embryo storage, embryo shipping, etc) are set by the clinic, payable to the clinic, and completely separate from any above-listed surrogacy-related amounts and fees.
 Contact your local clinic for relative charges and fees.
 Clinic fees vary depending on each patient's unique medical situation.
 Updated 1 September 2023.